Sylvester Stallone: Legal issues

 In February 2001, an exotic dancer named Margie Carr filed a lawsuit against Stallone, accusing him of rape while at a Santa Monica fitness center where they both worked out on February 26, 2000.
 A lawyer for Stallone denied the claim, saying she sold the story to Globe the month before the lawsuit.

 In 2007, customs officials in Australia discovered 48 vials of the synthetic human growth hormone Jintropin in Stallone's luggage.
-In a court hearing on May 15, 2007, Stallone pleaded guilty to two charges of possessing a controlled substance.
+In a court hearing on May 15, he pleaded guilty to two charges of possessing a controlled substance.

 In 2013, it was reported that Stallone paid a $2 million lump-sum settlement alongside a monthly amount and a trust for psychiatric and medical expenses to his half-sister Toni-Ann Filiti in 1987.
 Filiti threatened to file a lawsuit accusing him of abuse.
 Representatives for Stallone and Filiti's mother Jacqueline Stallone denied the allegations, accusing Filiti of blackmailing him and being a drug addict.
 However, Filiti's son, Edd Filiti, supported the claims, saying his mother "screamed about" abuse at the hands of her half-brother "over and over," before her death in 2012.

 In 2016, a report from the Las Vegas Metropolitan Police Department was published stating that Stallone was accused of sexual assault by a 16-year-old girl while he was shooting a film in Las Vegas in 1986.
 The teen reportedly said that Stallone, then 40, forced her into a threesome with his bodyguard.
-A spokeswoman for Stallone denied the allegation.
+A representative for Stallone denied the allegation.
 Stallone's ex-wife, Brigitte Nielsen, later came to his defense, saying that she was with him at the time of the alleged assault.
 Stallone's Over the Top costar David Mendenhall also defended Stallone, denying claims that he introduced Stallone to the girl in question.

 In November 2017, a woman accused Stallone of sexually assaulting her at his Santa Monica office in the early 1990s.
 Stallone denied the claim.
 His attorney revealed the accuser filed a report after an entertainment website declined to pick up the story.
 Stallone's attorneys also stated that while the actor had a consensual relationship with the accuser in 1987, they had two witnesses who refuted the claims.
 In June 2018, the Los Angeles District Attorney's office confirmed an investigation, stating that the Santa Monica Police Department had presented a sex crimes case against Stallone to a special prosecution task force for review.
 In October 2018, the Los Angeles District Attorney's office made the decision not to charge Stallone for the alleged assault, as no witnesses corroborated the allegations.
 Stallone in turn filed a police report regarding her lying on an official document.